zlogic/mendix-docs/content/en/docs/appstore/use-content/platform-supported-content/modules/data-importer-extension.md

 You can choose which sheet to import data from and specify the header row and starting data row.

 * **Sheet Name** – name of the worksheet from where data needs to be imported; if the Excel has multiple worksheets, the sheet name appears in the drop-down
-* **Header Row No.** – row number of the file header; the default is 1
+* **Header Row No.** – row number of the file header; the default is *1*
-* **Read Data From Row No.** – starting line for reading data; the default is 2
+* **Read Data From Row No.** – starting line for reading data; the default is *2*

 Click **Preview Structure Elements** to view the structure of data from the file.
-The data from first row of the source file is shown in the *schema elements* section.
+The data from first row of the source file is shown in the **schema elements** section.
 Click **Create Structure** and you will be notified that a new structure is generated successfully.

+{{< figure src="/attachments/appstore/platform-supported-content/modules/data-importer-extension/preview-data-structure.png" class="no-border" >}}

 {{% alert color="warning" %}} Column names that do not adhere to Mendix naming conventions will be autocorrected. {{% /alert %}}

-{{< figure src="/attachments/appstore/platform-supported-content/modules/data-importer-extension/preview-data-structure.png" class="no-border" >}}

 ### Create Import Mapping {#DI-import-mapping}

+You can proceed to create **Import Mapping** using the **Data Importer Document** created in the step above.
+Do the following:

-Using the *Data Importer Document* created in the above step, you can proceed to create *Import Mapping*.
-Right click on your module or folder > **Add other** > **Import mapping**.
-Give a proper name to the Import mapping document and Click **OK**, you will be now routed to *Select a schema element for Import mapping*.
-From the **Schema source**, choose the last radio button *Excel/CSV structure* and select the sheet from the Excel file which was uploaded as sample as shown in the figure below.
+1. Right-click your module or folder > **Add other** > **Import mapping**.
+2. Give a proper name to the Import mapping document and Click **OK**.
+3. You are now routed to **Select a schema element for Import mapping**.
+From the **Schema source**, choose the last radio button **Excel/CSV structure**.
+4. Select the sheet from the Excel file which has been uploaded as sample as shown in the figure below:
     {{< figure src="/attachments/appstore/platform-supported-content/modules/data-importer-extension/select-schema-elements-for-imm.png" class="no-border" >}}

-You can select ALL the columns by pressing **Check all** or selectively choose the columns that you want to import from the input file.
-After the selction of columns is completed, you can click **OK** to create *Import Mapping*.
+5. You can either select all the columns by choosing **Check all** or selectively choose the columns that you want to import from the input file.
+After the selection of columns is completed, you can click **OK** to create **Import Mapping**.

     {{< figure src="/attachments/appstore/platform-supported-content/modules/data-importer-extension/create-import-mapping.png" class="no-border" >}}

-From here, you can either choose to map an existing Entity by dragging and dropping an existing Entity from your doamin model via **Connector** tab or you can choose to press **Map automatically** to create a new NPE in your domain model.
+6. You can now either choose to map an existing entity by dragging and dropping an existing entity from your domain model via the **Connector** tab or you can choose to press **Map automatically** to create a new NPE in your domain model:

     {{< figure src="/attachments/appstore/platform-supported-content/modules/data-importer-extension/map-automatically.png" class="no-border" >}}

-If you choose **Map automatically*, then you can go to your *Domain Model* and change the Entity's name and persistence as per your requirement.
+7. If you choose **Map automatically**, then you can go to your Domain Model and change the Entity's name and persistence as per your requirement.

     {{< figure src="/attachments/appstore/platform-supported-content/modules/data-importer-extension/entity-name-persist-change.png" class="no-border" >}}

-### Import with Mapping Activity in a Microflow {#import-with-mapping-MF}
+### Import With Mapping Activity in a Microflow {#import-with-mapping-MF}

-As this *Data Importer Document* contains a strucutre that is used as a source for *Import mapping*, we can leverage the **Import with mapping** activity to import data from input file(s).
-The example below shows how to import data from an Excel file.
+As the **Data Importer Document** contains a structure that is used as a source for **Import mapping**, we can leverage the **Import with mapping** microflow activity to import data from input file(s).

+Instructions below show how to import data from an Excel file.
 The same steps are applicable to import data from CSV files.
+Do the following:

 1. Create a new microflow with a parameter (FileDocument) and drag the **Import with mapping** activity into it.
-2. Double-click the activity and in the *Input* section > **Variable** field, select an input file (Excel or CSV).
+2. Double-click the activity and in the **Input** section > **Variable** field, select an input file (Excel or CSV).
-3. Select the *Mapping* in the *Import Mapping* section.
-Select *Range* and *Commit* Radio buttons as per your requirement.
+3. Select the **Mapping** in the **Import Mapping** section.
+Select **Range** and **Commit** options if needed.
-4. In the *Output* section, you can choose *Store in variable* and click **OK**.
+4. In the **Output** section, you can choose **Store in variable** and click **OK**.
     {{< figure src="/attachments/appstore/platform-supported-content/modules/data-importer-extension/import-with-mapping-params.png" class="no-border" >}}

-### Run your App {#data-import-with-mapping-app}
+### Before Running Your App {#data-import-with-mapping-app}

+Before you can run your app, do the following:

-1. Complete the Microflow to show the a page containing Entities commited after the Import activity.
+1. Complete the microflow to show a page containing Entities committed after the Import activity.
-2. Call this Microflow from a button on another page where a FileDocument object is created and has a provision to upload an input file.
+2. Call this microflow from a button on another page where a FileDocument object is created and has a provision to upload an input file.
-3. Run your App locally and provide a file which is exactly like the sample file you had uploaded while creating this Data Importer document and trigger the Microflow.
+3. Run your app locally and provide a file which is exactly like the sample file you have uploaded while creating this **Data Importer** document and trigger the microflow.
-4. You should see the data from the file being imported and shown on the page's Data Grid.
+4. You should see the data from the file being imported and shown on the page's data grid.

-{{< figure src="/attachments/appstore/platform-supported-content/modules/data-importer-extension/data-imported-from-input-file.png" class="no-border" >}}
+​    {{< figure src="/attachments/appstore/platform-supported-content/modules/data-importer-extension/data-imported-from-input-file.png" class="no-border" >}}

 ## Edit Data Importer Document

-You can *Edit* the Data Importer Document, by uploading a new Sample file.
-This action will erase the existing Mapping or structure elements created for this document and will replace it with new mapping / structure elements.
+You can **Edit** the **Data Importer** document, by uploading a new sample file.

+{{% alert color="warning" %}}This action will erase the existing mapping or structure elements created for this document and will replace it with new mapping / structure elements.{{% /alert %}}

-### Upload a new file {#edit-DI-document-using-new-file}
+### Upload a New File {#edit-DI-document-using-new-file}

-To Edit the Data Importer Document,
+To edit the Data Importer Document, do the following:
-1. Double-click the DI document that you want to *Edit*, it will open it in *read-only* mode.
+1. Double-click the DI document that you want to **Edit**, it opens it in read-only mode.
-2. Click on the **Update File** button in the top right corner and it will inform you that when a new file is uploaded and changes are saved, existing mapping/structure elements will be erased and will be replaced by new mapping/structure.
+2. Click the **Update File** button in the top-right corner.
+It will inform you that when a new file is uploaded and changes are saved, existing mapping/structure elements will be erased and will be replaced by new mapping/structure.

     {{< figure src="/attachments/appstore/platform-supported-content/modules/data-importer-extension/update-data-importer-doc-confirmation.png" class="no-border" >}}

-4. Click **Update** on the pop-up and then upload the new file.
-Change the configuration like *Sheet Name*, *Header Row* etc.
+3. Click **Update** on the pop-up and then upload the new file.
+Change the configuration like **Sheet Name**, **Header Row** etc.
-5. Clck on **Create Structure** if you find everything in order and the DI Document is updated.
+5. Click  **Create Structure** to update the DI Document.

     {{< figure src="/attachments/appstore/platform-supported-content/modules/data-importer-extension/data-importer-doc-updated.png" class="no-border" >}}

-Similar steps can be followed to update the DI document which was created with *Implicit Mapping* in first section.
+Similar steps can be followed to update the DI document which was created with **Implicit Mapping** in the [Creating a Data Importer Document](#create-document-with-imm) section.

-You can now update the Domain Model entities, MFs, pages and any other downstream documents used or referenced by this Data Importer document to reflect these changes in your App.
+You can now update the domain model entities, microflows,, pages and, any other  documents used or referenced by this Data Importer document to reflect these changes in your app.

 ## Known Issues